The Trust Again Course

 Who The Course Is For

-Many churches have also found the course helpful as a way to create healthier, more thoughtful conversations around trust, authority, and faith within their communities.
+Christians wrestling with disappointment in the church often find the conversation meaningful as well.
+Many churches also use the course to create healthier and more thoughtful discussions about trust, authority, and faith within their communities.

 A Space for Honest Exploration

-Many people who join the Trust Again Course arrive with real hesitation about faith and authority.
+Many people may arrive at Trust Again with real hesitation about faith and authority.

 The Six-Session Journey